Injury Attorneys | Restoring LivesTM

-Oversight in the trucking industry is necessary to ensure safety on the road as drivers must log their hours to avoid driving while fatigued.
-However, drivers have kept paper logs since 1938 until recently.
-The Federal Motor Carrier Safety Administration now requires around 3 million commercial truck and bus drivers to electronically record their driving time.
+In the trucking industry, oversight is necessary to ensure safety on the road.
+Drivers must log their hours to avoid driving while fatigued.
+Since 1938, drivers kept paper logs.
+However, the Federal Motor Carrier Safety Administration (FMCSA) now requires around three million commercial truck and bus drivers to electronically record their driving time.

 Automated tracking systems mean that no one can keep two sets of logs or change their logs, and electronic logging systems can track things like engine hours, location information and miles driven.
 The FMCSA reports that paperwork reductions alone might produce a savings of $1 billion annually.
 Some truck drivers fear that companies can access the logs remotely and pressure drivers to stay on the road, but the new rule has protections included that should prevent harassment about the logs.

-Using the new logging system should be relatively easy as smartphones and other wireless technology could be used for recording purposes, and companies have anywhere from two to four years to make sure they are in compliance with the new rules.
-The change to electronic recording for commercial drivers is a long time coming as Congress has requested electronic recording devices since 1995.
+Using the new logging system should be relatively easy.
+Smartphones and other wireless technology can be used for recording purposes, and companies have anywhere from two to four years to make sure they are in compliance with the new rules.
+The change to electronic recording for commercial drivers is a long time coming, as Congress has requested electronic recording devices since 1995.

-Commercial truck operators have regulations limiting their driving time to avoid drowsy driving, and truck accidents may occur if a driver falls asleep at the wheel after driving for too long.
-These accidents may be especially serious when other vehicles are involved, but the good news is that you can seek compensation for your injuries from a liable truck driver after a crash occurs.
-This could help you focus on healing as you might receive competition for medical bills, lost wages and even pain and suffering.
+Commercial truck operators have regulations limiting driving time to avoid drowsy driving, and truck accidents may occur if a driver falls asleep at the wheel after driving for too long.
+These accidents may be especially serious when other vehicles are involved.
+The good news is that you can seek compensation for your injuries from a liable truck driver after a crash occurs, which could help you focus on healing as you might receive compensation for medical bills, lost wages, and even pain and suffering.